k-rocketjetpack/awx_api/README.md

 There are many features of the AWX Operator that are no longer supported through awx-manage, such as bulk addition of hosts to inventories.
 I do not need a fully functional REST API that is difficult to configure and use.
 I hope to provide a simple tool to handle a limited subset of API capabilities through a simple CLI.

 ## Installation
+### Step 0: Prereqs
+This utility relies on the following Python libraries:
+- sys
+- json
+- requests
+- inquirer

+A virtual environment can be created that contains all of these with the following proceedure:
+`python3 -m venv awx_venv`
+`. awx_venv/bin/activate`
+`pip3 install --upgrade pip`
+`pip3 install -r requirements.txt`

 ### Step 1: Clone this repository
 ### Step 2: Create config.json file with contents:
 {